 The college enrolled its first students in the fall of 1963, holding classes in rented facilities.
-The San Jacinto Campus was opened in 1965 with two buildings.
+The San Jacinto Campus opened in 1965 with two buildings.
 That same year, the college held its first commencement for eight graduates.
-It has since grown into a comprehensive college campus serving the needs of students and the community.
+It has since grown into a comprehensive college campus.

 In 1975, the residents of Temecula, Lake Elsinore, Perris and adjacent areas voted to join the Mt.
 San Jacinto Community College District, increasing the college’s area to the present 1,700 square miles.
 Although the boundaries have remained stable since 1975, the District has changed dramatically, especially since the 1980s.
-In recent years, unprecedented population growth has fostered the highest rate of enrollment increase of all 115 community colleges.
+Unprecedented population growth in the region helped MSJC become one of California’s fastest growing community colleges.

-In response to this intense growth, Mt.
-San Jacinto College opened its Menifee Valley Campus in October 1990.
+In response to this intense growth, MSJC opened its Menifee Valley Campus in October 1990.
 By the end of its first year, there were 2,100 students attending classes at the Menifee Valley Campus.
-Today the campus serves nearly 11,000 students each semester.
+Today, the campus serves 12,000-plus students each semester.

-With the rapid growth in enrollments being experienced at both campuses, the District has engaged in extensive planning and development to ensure state-of-the-art learning environments for Mt.
-San Jacinto College students.
+With the rapid growth in enrollments being experienced at both campuses, the District engaged in extensive planning and development for state-of-the-art learning environments for MSJC students.

 In the fall of 1993, the Alice P. Cutting Business & Technology Center on the San Jacinto Campus opened to students with new laboratories for Business, Computer Information Systems, Engineering Technologies, Electronics and Photography.

 In the fall of 1995, a state-of-the-art music building opened on the San Jacinto Campus.
 The District opened the Allied Health and Fine Arts buildings on the Menifee Valley Campus in 1995-96.

-Mt.
-San Jacinto College experienced rapid expansion in 2008.
-The Business & Technology Center opened on the Menifee Valley Campus, providing state-of-the-art instruction in Geographic Information Systems, Multimedia, Photography and more.
+MSJC again experienced rapid expansion in 2008.
+The Business & Technology Center opened on the Menifee Valley Campus, providing cutting-edge instruction in Geographic Information Systems, Multimedia, Photography and more.

 The college also opened the Temecula Education Complex, giving residents of the Temecula and Murrieta areas one location to register, receive counseling and placement testing and take classes.
 The District ended its lease for the Temecula Education Complex in 2019 after purchasing a permanent site in Temecula.

-The college opened its San Gorgonio Pass Service Center to provide counseling, registration and other services to residents of the Banning and Beaumont areas.
-The college also expanded its course offerings in the San Gorgonio Pass.
+The college opened its San Gorgonio Pass Service Center in 2008 to provide counseling, registration and other services to the Banning and Beaumont areas.
+The college also expanded course offerings in the San Gorgonio Pass.

-By November of 2010, counseling and enrollment services offered at the former San Gorgonio Pass Service Center were moved to the new San Gorgonio Pass Campus located south of Interstate 10.
+By November 2010, counseling and enrollment services offered at the former San Gorgonio Pass Service Center moved to the new San Gorgonio Pass Campus located south of Interstate 10.
 In January 2011, students began attending classes at the new site.
-The campus is built on two of 50 acres MSJC owns.
+The campus is on two of 50 acres MSJC owns.
 In 2022, MSJC entered into an agreement with the Beaumont Unified School District to house the Beaumont Middle College High School at the campus.
 The middle college high school is designed to raise graduation rates, prepares students for transfer to a four-year institution or and associate degree, and serves underrepresented students.

-The college opened the new Humanities & Social Sciences building on the Menifee Valley Campus in 2012.
+MSJC opened the Humanities & Social Sciences building on the Menifee Valley Campus in 2012.
 The two-story building provides state-of-the-art equipment for student learning.